vamshikds/linux_server/README.md

 # linux_server via VPS
-Linux Server Admin via Windows 11 through vps (OVH Cloud)
+Linux Server Admin via Windows 11 through vps (any VPS service provider)

 1. ## Very first steps:
     - Go to terminal/command prompt by typing **`cmd`** in windows search or by clicking **`Windows key + R`** then entering **`cmd`** in the prompt.